 That’s just the tip of the iceberg.
 With the right system in place, your employees — and your HR staff — can expect plenty of other benefits.

-Selection Tips: How to Make Sure Your HRIS Is a Good Fit
+Selection Tips: How to Make Sure Your HR App Is a Good Fit

 It’s far too easy to pick a solution based on a checklist and force it into your daily operations.
 Yes, creating a requirements list is necessary, but you need a big-picture approach when evaluating your needs.